GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     b02b0.cnf: a generally applicable (default) configration file provided by fsl mouseEPI_topup.cnf: a configration file optimized for the mouse datasample (./data_mouse1/) ratEPI_topup.cnf: a configration file optimized for the rat datasample (./data_rat1/) These parameters totally depend on your image (e.g., dimension, resolution, etc).
+If you would like to use b020.cnf, rename the file as mouseEPI_topup.cnf or ratEPI_topup.cnf to be used.

 ## IV.
 Main Pipeline
 ### Step1: run "PreprocessingScript_step1.sh"